Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

-The good news: most of the fatigue is caused by fixable problems.
-Poor scheduling, uncomfortable audio gear, harsh lighting, and self-view anxiety account for a large share of what exhausts people on video calls.
-These 12 tips address the root causes directly.
+The practical upside: most of the fatigue comes from fixable sources.
+Poor scheduling, uncomfortable audio gear, harsh lighting, and self-view anxiety account for a large share of what exhausts people on calls.
+Fix those inputs and the fatigue follows.

 What Causes Video Call Fatigue

-Before the solutions, a quick read of the problem.
 Video call exhaustion compounds from several sources simultaneously:

-• Continuous partial attention — you’re listening, watching your own face, monitoring participant reactions, and managing your background at the same time
+- Continuous partial attention — you’re listening, watching your own face, monitoring participant reactions, and managing your background at the same time

-• Reduced non-verbal cues — reading a room over video requires more active effort than in person; the brain compensates by working harder
+- Reduced non-verbal cues — reading a room over video requires more active effort than in person; the brain compensates by working harder

-• Audio friction — poor microphone quality, lag, and compression artifacts force participants to work harder to understand each other
+- Audio friction — poor microphone quality, lag, and compression artifacts force participants to work harder to understand each other

-Fix these inputs and the fatigue follows.
+Fix these inputs and the fatigue drops.

 12 Tips to Reduce Video Call Fatigue